satoshiiizuka/siggraph2016_colorization/README.md

 We learn to automatically color grayscale images with a deep network.
 Our network learns both local features and global features jointly in a single framework.
 Our approach can then be used on images of any resolution.
-By incorporating global features we are able to obtain very realistic colorings with our model.
+By incorporating global features we are able to obtain realistic colorings with our model.

 See our [project page](http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/) for more detailed information.